wduquette/advent/README.md

     *   Option B: The hook extends the pre-defined actions, if any.
     *   A is probably fine; B is more likely confusing.
 So probably option A.
-* Move flag methods to flag::has, flag::set, flag::unset, following the
-  component architecture?
 * The Game
   * Add more story.
   * Main loop should halt if you're dead at the end of it.